Chris Jericho: Early life

 Christopher Keith Irvine was born in Manhasset, New York on November 9, 1970, the son of a Canadian couple.
 He is of Scottish descent from his father's side and Ukrainian descent from his mother's side.
 His father, ice hockey player Ted Irvine, had been playing for the New York Rangers at the time of Jericho's birth.
 When his father retired, the family moved back to Winnipeg, Manitoba, where Irvine grew up.
 He holds dual American and Canadian citizenships.
 Irvine's interest in professional wrestling began when he started watching the local American Wrestling Association (AWA) events that took place at the Winnipeg Arena with his family, and his desire to become a professional wrestler himself began when he saw footage of Owen Hart, then appearing with Stampede Wrestling, performing various high-flying moves.
-In addition, Irvine also cited Owen's older brother Bret, Ricky Steamboat and Shawn Michaels as inspirations for his becoming a professional wrestler.
+In addition, Irvine also cited Owen's older brother Bret, Ricky Steamboat and Shawn Michaels as inspirations for him becoming a professional wrestler.
 His first experience with a professional wrestling promotion was when he acted as part of the ring crew for the first tour of the newly opened Keystone Wrestling Alliance promotion, where he learned important pointers from independent wrestlers Catfish Charlie and Caveman Broda.
 He attended Red River College in Winnipeg, graduating in 1990 with a diploma in Creative Communications.

 Professional wrestling career

-Independent circuit (1990–1991)
+Early career (1990–1991)

 At the age of 19, he entered the Hart Brothers School of Wrestling, where he met Lance Storm on his first day.
 He was trained by Ed Langley and local Calgary wrestler Brad Young.

 Two months after completing training, he was ready to start wrestling on independent shows, making his debut at the Moose Hall in Ponoka, Alberta, as "Cowboy" Chris Jericho, on October 2, 1990, in a ten-minute time limit draw against Storm.
 The pair then worked as a tag team, initially called Sudden Impact.
-According to a February 2019 interview with Rich Eisen on The Rich Eisen Show, Jericho stated that his initial name was going to be "Jack Action" however, someone remarked to him that the name was stupid, they then asked him what his name really was, he then got nervous and said "Chris Jericho".
-He took the name Jericho from an album, Walls of Jericho, by German power metal band, Helloween.
+According to a February 2019 interview with Rich Eisen on The Rich Eisen Show, Jericho stated that his initial ring name was going to be "Jack Action", but someone remarked to him that the name was stupid.
+The person then asked him what his ring name really was and he got nervous and said "Chris Jericho", taking the name Jericho from an album, Walls of Jericho, by the German power metal band Helloween.
 Jericho and Storm worked for Tony Condello in the tours of Northern Manitoba with Adam Copeland (Edge), Jason Reso (Christian) and Terry Gerin (Rhino).
 The pair also wrestled in Calgary's Canadian National Wrestling Alliance (CNWA) and Canadian Rocky Mountain Wrestling (CRMW).